 - Take a shower or bath.
-Do not use any deodorant, powder, lotion, perfume, aftershave, or makeup.
+DO NOT use any deodorant, powder, lotion, perfume, aftershave, or makeup.

 - Wear loose, comfortable clothing and flat shoes.

-- Take off any jewelry.
-Remove any body piercings.
+- Take off jewelry.
+Remove body piercings.

-- Do not wear contact lenses.
+- DO NOT wear contact lenses.
 If you wear glasses, bring a case for them.

-Here’s what to bring and what to leave at home:
+Here is what to bring and what to leave at home:

 - Leave all valuables at home.

 Plan to arrive at your surgery unit at the scheduled time.
-You may need to arrive up to 2 hours before your surgery.
+You may need to arrive up to 2 hours before surgery.

 - Put an ID bracelet around your wrist

-- Have an IV put in
+- Put an IV in

 What to Expect After Surgery